 Four reports worth building in your CRM

 Shows every open deal, its stage, value, and expected close date.
 This tells you what is in front of you right now: how much potential revenue is live, where deals are stalling, and whether your pipeline is healthy enough to hit your targets.
-Review this weekly: If a deal has not moved in two weeks, it either needs action or needs to be closed as 'Lost'.
+Review this weekly: if a deal has not moved in two weeks, it either needs action or needs to be closed as 'Lost'.
+Some CRMs offer a 'Stale' feature which will highlight deals that need attention - this can be a big time-saver.

-The average number of days from first contact to closed deal.
-This tells you where leads go cold.
+The average number of days from first contact to closed deal - this tells you where leads go cold.
 If the average is 30 days but you have 20 deals that have been open for 60 days, those deals are either very close to closing or quietly Lost.
 Deal velocity is especially useful for spotting bottlenecks: if deals consistently stall at the proposal stage, that is where to focus attention.
+One thing worth knowing: the mean (average) can be skewed by one or two deals that dragged on for months, making your typical close time look longer than it is.
+For this reason, Capsule CRM lets you toggle between mean and median on this metric.
+Look at the median for a more honest picture of how long deals actually take.

 A record of what actions are being logged in the CRM: calls made, emails sent, notes added, tasks completed.
 For a solo operator, this is less relevant.
 For a small team, it shows whether the CRM is actually being used.
-A CRM with no activity data is a CRM that is not working.
-If activity is low, the problem is adoption, not pipeline.
+A CRM with no activity data is a CRM that is not working: it indicates a problem with adoption, not pipeline.

 Basic forecasting without overcomplicating it